 What are the benefits vs. risks?

-- MR defecography helps assess pelvic floor abnormalities that can be difficult to diagnose through physical examination and other tests such as computed tomography, colonoscopy and sigmoidoscopy.
+- MR defecography helps assess pelvic floor abnormalities that can be difficult to diagnose through physical examination and other tests such as anal manometry, computed tomography, colonoscopy and sigmoidoscopy.

 - MRI is a noninvasive imaging technique that does not involve exposure to radiation.

-- MR images of the soft-tissue structures of the body—such as the heart, liver and many other organs—are clearer and more detailed than with other imaging methods.
-This detail makes MRI an invaluable tool in early diagnosis and evaluation of cancer.
+- MR images of the muscle and pelvic organs are clearer and more detailed than with other imaging methods.
+This detailed assessment makes MRI an invaluable tool.

 - MRI can help physicians evaluate both the structure of an organ and how it is working.